meyer9/jekyll-now/_posts/2019-4-4-Top-100-Reviews-Waves.md

 Overall, Waves is a strong cryptocurrency with developers and a team who know what they're talking about.
 The small security problems don't overshadow their larger goals.
 The smart contract language, while basic, will be more secure and less error-prone than something like solidity.
 The DEX is a great way to increase adoption and miner fees.
 It's implemented well and not centralized (everything is on-chain).

 Waves is an interesting cryptocurrency, coded from scratch, and built on solid foundations.
 They make generally reasonable technical choices and focus on useful tech.

+Disclaimer: I do not own any Waves.
+As of the time of writing, I own BTC, ETH, LTC, and PHR.
+I own under $500 of BTC/LTC/ETH and I get paid 1245 PHR per week with current holdings of around 60,000 PHR.